julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-unit42.md

 }
 ```

 <p>As seen above, each event has an <custom-code>EventID</custom-code>.
-We can use the following command to filter retrieve how many IDs were "11".</p>
+We can use the following command to filter the output and retrieve how many IDs were "11".</p>

 ```bash
 ./evtx-dump Microsoft-Windows-Sysmon-Operational.evtx -o json | grep -v "Record 1*" | jq .Event.System.EventID | grep 11 | uniq -c